 Guest List

 A guest list is highly recommended to be kept with all necessary paperwork for Events with Alcohol.
-This list must follow the procedures of the specific organization and FIPG (if applicable).
+This list must follow the procedures of the specific organization (if applicable).
 A guest list should be kept on file and may be requested, at the discretion of the Fraternity and Sorority Life Staff.

 Wristbands or Two-Stamp ID System